Tuition and fees

 - Travel aid.
 The Carpenter Student Travel Scholarship helps UA graduate and undergrad journalism students travel to expand their knowledge of the world and skills in journalism.
 Scholarships can be used to help you attend conferences, practice journalism internationally or participate in other journalism education activities.
-Scholarships average about $500.
+Scholarships average $500.
 Recipients are expected to share what they learn with other students before receiving the scholarships.
 Click below for a travel scholarship application.

 - For a full list of scholarships (grad and undergrad), click here.

 Fellowships, grants and scholarships are also available from a variety of sources.
 Be sure to see the Gradfunding Newsletter listed there.

 The UA Graduate College's Graduate Access Fellowship is intended to broaden the access of U.S. students to graduate education and to promote the diversity of our graduate student body.
 Eligibility for these fellowships is restricted to incoming domestic graduate students who have shown academic achievement despite facing challenging social, economic or educational obstacles.
 Fellowships for master's students provide up to $4,000.
 NOTE: Students cannot apply directly for a Graduate Access Fellowship.
 Only departments can nominate incoming students to the Graduate College.
-Please let Elena Stauffer know if you qualify for a Graduate Access Fellowship.
+Please let Debbie Cross know if you qualify for a Graduate Access Fellowship.

 The university offers other fellowships and scholarships to foster a diverse student body.

 Taylor/Blakeslee University Fellowships are available for students "who have been accepted for enrollment in graduate-level programs in science writing.”

 The School of Journalism does not offer teaching assistantships, research assistantships or graduate assistantships.
 To apply for a graduate assistantship elsewhere at the university, contact the department where you would like to work to see if there are any openings.
 For academic departments, the best contact is usually the graduate coordinator.
 For non-academic departments, start with the business manager.
-There is no complete listing of available positions, although some are listed on the Wildcat Joblink through Career Services.
+There is no complete listing of available positions.

-The Arizona Daily Wildcat, UA’s student newspaper, runs ads for jobs.
+The Daily Wildcat, UA’s student newspaper, runs ads for jobs.